Sudarshan laser-guided bomb: Testing

 The ADE had successfully designed, developed and carried out the user trials of laser-guided bomb kits with the participation of the IAF.

-On January 21, 2010, it was reported that two flight trials had been conducted at the Integrated Test Range at Chandipur, Balasore in Orissa, to test the effectiveness of the guidance and control systems of laser-guided bombs.
+On January 21, 2010, it was reported that two flight trials had been conducted at the Integrated Test Range at Chandipur, Odisha, to test the effectiveness of the guidance and control systems of laser-guided bombs.
 The on-board systems in both the trials worked satisfactorily and had met the mission objectives.
 The test was conducted by pilots of the Indian Air Force, who flew the aircraft and released the bombs as per prescribed standard operating procedures.

 On June 9, 2010, user trials of the laser-guided bomb kits were carried out at Pokhran test range with the participation of the IAF.
 Flight tests have demonstrated the accuracy, reliability and performance of these precision air-launched bombs.
 The tests were conducted after extensive simulation, design validation and ground experiments followed by series of flight evaluations.

 Performance

 The kit can guide a bomb within 10 m CEP from its otherwise 400 m to 1000 m fall off the target.
 If dropped from normal altitude, it has a range of around 9 km.
 A program to extend the kit's capability to further increase its range using GPS is ongoing.
 It is expected to rival the GBU-16 Paveway II in performance.
-However, reports indicate that the kit may not support bunker buster bombs, forcing the IAF to look for alternatives.

 The successful trials and flight tests in 2010 led ADE to further improve the bomb's accuracy.
 The Indian Air Force is upgrading a large number of unguided bombs to this standard based on the successful results.
 Sudarshan will be in service with the IAF bombers squadrons of MiG-27 and SEPECAT Jaguar.
 Also, several other fighters in the IAF could carry these bombs for the air-to-ground attack tasks like Su-30MKI, Mirage-2000 and MiG-29.
 It might also be used by the Indian Army for its long range artillery strike weapon and Indian Navy from an on-board launcher.